The Helmet of Miltiades, Symbol of a Famous Ancient Greek Warrior

 The Mysterious Helmet

 Miltiades was born c.
-550 BC as a son of Cimon Colalemos, a man appreciated in his society as an Olympic chariot racer.
+550 BC as a son of Cimon Colalemos, a man appreciated in his society as an Olympic chariot racer .
 Miltiades was born in Athens, but he said that he was a member of the Aecidae society.
-He probably died in 498 BC, but due to the writings of historians like Herodotus and Plutarch his legend was not lost.
+He probably died in 489 BC, but thanks to the writings of historians like Herodotus and Plutarch his legend was not lost.
 Plutarch also commemorated his daughter Elpinice, who was famous for her confrontations with Pericles.

 Bust of Cimon at the beach of Larnaca, Cyprus. ( Markus Leupold-Löwenthal/CC BY SA 3.0 )

-There are not too many artifacts related to the warrior which can be identified as truly his own.
+There are not too many artifacts related to the ancient Greek warrior which can be identified as truly his.
 Thus, the helmet unearthed during the works at the temple of Zeus in Olympia is a special find.
 The helmet of Miltiades was signed, perhaps by him, which makes it even more precious.
-In the older texts the authors suggest that Miltiades could have brought it to the temple for one of two different reasons.
+In older texts the authors suggest that Miltiades could have brought it to the temple for one of two reasons.

 First, he could have brought the helmet, which was lucky for him in the past, to ask the god for support during the upcoming battle.
-He could have also offered the helmet to thank the deity for a battle he had won.
+Or he could have offered the helmet to thank the deity for a battle he had won.

 - The quest to recover the fallen soldiers of Marathon